The Ice Bath Club Singapore

 The folks behind the club want to make the place as accessible as possible to anyone, so no prior booking is required.
 However, the capacity of recovery space is capped at 30 pax.
 In case the maximum capacity is reached, you can chill at the cafe while waiting for a spot to be available.

-Dropping in on a weekday morning or afternoon is absolutely fine.
-We went on a Tuesday morning and at any time there were an average of 6 people.
+Dropping in on a weekday morning or afternoon should be easy breezy.
+We went on a Tuesday morning and at any time there were an average of only 6 people.
 Did we mention that the place opens as early as 7am every single day?
 Perfect for early risers to avoid any crowds and start their day feeling super fresh.

 If you decide to come in the evenings, the club is open all the way till 10pm.
 During those times and on weekends, you might find the space to have a lot more people, which is great for the social butterflies who want to mingle.
 No matter what time you come, we reckon you need roughly 45 to 75 minutes in total.